 In vitro studies reveal that nuclear receptor coactivators enhance the transcriptional activity of steroid receptors, including estrogen (ER) and progestin receptors (PR), through ligand-dependent interactions.
-While work from our lab and others shows that steroid receptor coactivator-1 (SRC-1) is essential for efficient ER and PR action in brain, very little is known about receptor-coactivator interactions in brain.
+Whereas work from our laboratory and others shows that steroid receptor coactivator-1 (SRC-1) is essential for efficient ER and PR action in brain, very little is known about receptor-coactivator interactions in brain.
 In the present studies, pull-down assays were used to test the hypotheses that SRC-1 from hypothalamic and hippocampal tissue physically associate with recombinant PR or ER in a ligand-dependent manner.
 SRC-1, from hypothalamus or hippocampus, interacted with PR-A and PR-B in the presence of an agonist, but not in the absence of ligand or in the presence of a selective PR modulator, RU486.
-Interestingly, SRC-1 from brain associated more with PR-B, the stronger transcriptional activator, than with PR-A. In addition, SRC-1 from brain, which was confirmed by mass spectrometry, interacted with $ER\alpha$ and $ER\beta$ in the presence of agonist, but not when unliganded or in the presence of the selective ER modulator, tamoxifen.
-Furthermore, SRC-1 from hypothalamus, but not hippocampus, interacted more with ER α than with ER β , suggesting distinct expression patterns of other cofactors in these brain regions.
-These findings suggest that interactions of SRC-1 from brain with PR and ER are dependent on ligand, receptor subtype and brain region to manifest the pleiotropic functional consequences that underlie steroid-regulated behaviors.
-The present findings reveal distinct contrasts with previous cell culture studies and emphasize the importance of studying receptor-coactivator interactions using biologicallyrelevant tissue.
+Interestingly, SRC-1 from brain associated more with PR-B, the stronger transcriptional activator, than with PR-A. In addition, SRC-1 from brain, which was confirmed by mass spectrometry, interacted with ER $\alpha$ and ER $\beta$ in the presence of agonist but not when unliganded or in the presence of the selective ER modulator, tamoxifen.
+Furthermore, SRC-1 from hypothalamus, but not hippocampus, interacted more with ER $\alpha$ than ER $\beta$ , suggesting distinct expression patterns of other cofactors in these brain regions.
+These findings suggest that interactions of SRC-1 from brain with PR and ER are dependent on ligand, receptor subtype, and brain region to manifest the pleiotropic functional consequences that underlie steroidregulated behaviors.
+The present findings reveal distinct contrasts with previous cell culture studies and emphasize the importance of studying receptor-coactivator interactions using biologically relevant tissue.
+(Endocrinology 149: 5272-5279, 2008)